getsentry/sentry-replay/README.md

       sessionSampleRate: 0.1,

       // If the entire session is not sampled, use the below sample rate to sample
-      //sessions when an error occurs.
+      // sessions when an error occurs.
       errorSampleRate: 1.0,

       // Mask all text content with asterisks (*).
 Passes text